Isidore-Newman-School/Creative-Coding-2017/Classwork/unit0_basics/c1_functions/0_basics.md

 <a name="ex1"></a>
 <pre>
 <b>Exercise 1:</b>
-Write a function <b>madLib()<b> that takes 4 strings as arguments (noun, adjective, verb, noun), creates a story, and prints the story to the console.
+Write a function <b>madLib()</b> that takes 4 strings as arguments (noun, adjective, verb, noun), creates a story, and prints the story to the console.
 </pre>

 ```javascript